PolterTzi/open-osr/classes/sorcerer.md

 ## Class abilities

 * Sorcerers have the ability to cast arcane spells spontaneously.
-They can cast any of their known spells using spell slots of the Spell Tier equal to the .
-They do not have to prepare their spells, but their list of known spells is limited.
+(TODO)

 ## Progression charts